-On January 6, 2023, NRG closed on the sale of land and related assets from the Astoria site, within the East region of operations, for initial proceeds of \$212 million, subject to transaction fees of \$3 million and certain indemnifications.
+On January 6, 2023, NRG closed its Convertible Senior Notes, for \$603 million, which included the payment of \$3 million of accrued interest, using cash on hand and a portion of the sale of land and related assets proceeds from the Astoria site, within the East region of operations, for initial proceeds of \$212 million, subject to transaction fees of \$3 million Term Loans.
+For further discussion, see Note 7, Long-term Debt and certain indemnifications.
 NRG recognized a gain on the sale of \$199 million.
 As part of the transaction, NRG entered into an agreement to lease the land back for the purpose of operating the Astoria gas turbines.
 The lease agreement is expected to terminate by the end of the year after decommissioning is complete.